mavcyh/portfolio/src/content/post/soundspace/index.md

 ### Takeaways
 This project was probably the _most difficult_ project I had undertaken until that point and really pushed me.
 I had to learn new languages, libraries, and concepts and utilise them quickly: the project, excluding the research stage was completed in _less than a month_.

-However, it's ended up being one of the most fufilling; I felt a great sense of accomplishment after completing it with my team.
+However, it's ended up being one of the most fulfilling; I felt a great sense of accomplishment after completing it with my team.
 It's grown my interest in web development, both in the back-end and front-end.
 It's opened up my eyes (slightly!) to how the websites I view everyday tick.
-It's taught me how to utiilise open-source embedded development boards to prototype.
+It's taught me how to utilise open-source embedded development boards to prototype.
 It's taught me much more that I can't even list it all here, and I am grateful to have been able to finish it, and finish it well.

 Till the next time!